How do I get sleep as a new parent?

 What does sleep coaching look like and what is your rate?

 If you're concerned about sleep and would like to hear more about my approach, I offer a 30 minute phone consult at no charge.
 My sleep support is tailored to the specific needs of each individual family and a short conversation with me will reveal whether what I do is a good fit for your family.
 If you decide to work with me, I will spend time getting to know your family and your sleep concerns.
 I will help you identify some goals for sleep and then we will craft a sleep plan together that gets you closer to ideal.
 Generally speaking, we craft the plan together and you implement it.
-In some cases, it might make sense for me to work with your child in person or even spend the night in your home to observe your child's sleep habits.
+In some cases, it might make sense for me to work with your child in person or even spend the night in your home to observe your infant's sleep habits.
 Ultimately, my goal is for you to feel like you have a plan moving forward that you feel confident implementing yourself.
-I ask that you make a minimum 7 day commitment to the plan that we craft as babies learn quickly but they learn with consistency over time.
+I ask that you make a minimum 7 day commitment to the plan that we craft as babies and toddlers learn quickly but they learn with consistency over time.
 In my experience, significant learning will take place in the first 3-4 days of implementing a new sleep plan.
-I provide you with written notes so that you have them to refer to forever.
+I can provide you with written notes or a recording of a video call so that you have them to refer to forever.

-I charge $60/hour for my time whether we are speaking on the phone or meeting in person.
+I charge $60/hour for my time whether we are speaking on the phone, video conference, or meeting in person.
 I find that most families can create a plan with me in about 2 hours.
 Sometimes there are some follow up meetings, but often this initial plan is enough to make a significant start.
 I also have a 7 day package that includes a comprehensive sleep plan, a daily phone check in for 7 days and 24/7 text support (yes, including at that difficult 3 am wake up) for 7 days while you are implementing the plan.
 This package is $500.
 Many families will start with the initial meeting and then decide what level of support you need.
 Like with all of my services, if you are experiencing financial hardship, especially if lack of sleep is seriously affecting your mental health, please inquire about sliding scale.